pawanjeet-kaur-7/laravel-rbac-dashboard/README.md

 `php artisan migrate`

+## 11. Seed Roles and Permissions
+Once the tables are created, seed the default roles and users for testing.

+`php artisan db:seed --class=RoleSeeder`

 # During Development

 ## Compiling assets
+Create build using:

+`npm run build`

+## Compiling assets
 To compile all sass and js assets using webpack, run the following command.

 `npm run dev`

-You can also run the following command that will continue running in your terminal and watch all relevant files for changes.
-Webpack will then automatically recompile your assets when it detects a change.

-`npm run watch`

 ## Local development server
 To run a local development server you may run the following command.
 This will start a development server at **http://localhost:8000**.